deckhouse/sds-replicated-volume/docs/FAQ.md

 6. Create a `ModuleConfig` resource for `sds-replicated-volume`.

-> **Caution!** Failing to specify the `settings.dataNodes.nodeSelector` parameter in the `sds-replicated-volume` module settings would result in the value for this parameter to be derived from the `linstor` module when installing the `sds-drbd` module.
+> **Caution!** Failing to specify the `settings.dataNodes.nodeSelector` parameter in the `sds-replicated-volume` module settings would result in the value for this parameter to be derived from the `linstor` module when installing the `sds-replicated-volume` module.
 If this parameter is not defined there as well, it will remain empty and all the nodes in the cluster will be treated as storage nodes.

 ```shell
 k apply -f - <<EOF